-BetaPro S&P/TSX 60TM 2x Daily Bull ETF ("HXU" or the "ETF") is an investment trust established under the laws of the Province of Ontario by Declaration of Trust and effectively began operations on January 8, 2007.
+BetaPro Crude Oil -2x Daily Bear ETF ("HOD" or the "ETF") is an investment trust established under the laws of the Province of Ontario by Declaration of Trust and effectively began operations on January 15, 2008.
 The address of the ETF's registered office is: c/o Horizons ETFs Management (Canada) Inc., 55 University Avenue, Suite 800, Toronto, Ontario, M5J 2H7.

-The ETF is offered for sale on a continuous basis by its prospectus in class A units which trade on the Toronto Stock Exchange ("TSX") under the symbol HXU.
+The ETF is offered for sale on a continuous basis by its prospectus in class A units which trade on the Toronto Stock Exchange ("TSX") under the symbol HOD.
 An investor may buy or sell units of the ETF on the TSX only through a registered broker or dealer in the province or territory where the investor resides.
 Investors are able to trade units of the ETF in the same way as other securities traded on the TSX, including by using market orders and limit orders and may incur customary brokerage commissions when buying or selling units.

-HXU seeks daily investment results, before fees, expenses, distributions, brokerage commissions and other transaction costs, that endeavour to correspond to two times (200%) the daily performance of the S&P/TSX 60TM Index (the "Underlying Index", Bloomberg ticker: TX60AR).
+HOD seeks daily investment results, before fees, expenses, distributions, brokerage commissions and other transaction costs, that endeavour to correspond to two times (200%) the inverse (opposite) of the daily performance of the Solactive Light Sweet Crude Oil Front Month MD Rolling Futures Index ER (the "Underlying Index", Bloomberg ticker: SOLCCLER).
+HOD is denominated in Canadian dollars.
+Any U.S. dollar gains or losses as a result of the ETF's investment will be hedged back to the Canadian dollar to the best of its ability.

-If HXU is successful in meeting its investment objective, its net asset value should gain approximately twice as much on a given day, on a percentage basis, as the S&P/TSX 60TM Index when this Underlying Index rises on that given day.
-Conversely, HXU's net asset value should lose approximately twice as much on a given day, on a percentage basis, as the S&P/TSX 60TM Index when this Underlying Index declines on that given day.
+If HOD is successful in meeting its investment objective, its net asset value should gain approximately two times as much on a given day, on a percentage basis, as its Underlying Index declines on that given day.
+Conversely, HOD's net asset value should lose approximately two times as much on a given day, on a percentage basis, as its Underlying Index rises on that given day.